Lancetnik/Propan/docs/docs/en/getting_started/4_broker/2_routing.md

     ...
 ```

-If this flag is set to `True`, the message will be placed back in the queue indefinitely when an error occurs.
-In this case, the message can be processed both by another consumer (if there are several of them) and by the same one.
+If this flag is set to `True`, the message will be placed back in the queue every time an error occurs.
+In this case, the message can be processed both by another consumer (if there are several of them) and by the same one:

 ```python
 @broker.handle("test", retry=True)  # try again indefinitely